shadowstepxda/oosnativecallrecordingenabler/README.md

 ### v6.0
 - Fixed call recording automatically getting disabled after a while (credits to @My Name is ShaoXIa for the idea)

+### v6.1
+- Reverted the last change which broke the SIM settings menu for multiple people, as reported in the XDA thread

 ## Links
 * [GitHub](https://github.com/Magisk-Modules-Repo/OOSNativeCallRecordingEnabler)
 * [Support](https://forum.xda-developers.com/oneplus-5/themes/app-enable-call-recording-boot-t3634292)